zunzer/music_driven_kinematics_in_humanoid_robots/README.md

 ## General TODO:
 - [ ] Determine which genres we want to detect
 - [ ] Determine the length of the music and the corresponding dace.
+- [ ] Write the full loop
 - [ ] Optional: Change speed of keyframes based on music
 - [ ] Optional: Stop dancing if we stop music